The Insurance Disputes Law Review: France

 Bringing an action in insurance litigation

-In addition, in a recent decision, the Court of Cassation held that an insurer who fails to fulfil this obligation cannot rely on either the special limitation period or the general limitation period (five years).
-Also, the burden of proof regarding the communication of the limitation period lies with the insurer.
+In addition, in a recent decision, the Court of Cassation held that an insurer who fails to fulfil this obligation cannot rely on either the special limitation period or the general limitation period (five years).6 Also, the burden of proof regarding the communication of the limitation period lies with the insurer.7

-Practitioners must also be aware that certain actions arising from the insurance relationship are not subject to the two-year limitation period.
+Practitioners must also be aware that certain actions arising from the insurance relationship are not subject to the two-year limitation period.8

 Conducting insurance litigation

-This distinction can be very hard to make in practice and requires frequent clarifications from courts.
+This distinction can be very hard to make in practice and frequently needs clarification by the courts.
 For instance, in Perron company and others v.
-Allianz IARD, it was ruled that the clause that limited the guarantee to certain circumstances in which a risk occurred did not concern 'the nature of the risk covered'.
+Allianz IARD,11 it was ruled that the clause that limited the guarantee to certain circumstances in which a risk occurred did not concern the nature of the risk covered.

 Settlements in insurance proceedings

 In CRAMA v.
-Mr X, it was found that the insurer cannot raise a settlement agreement concluded with the victim of the wrongdoing against the co-perpetrator of the damage.
+Mr X,14 it was found that the insurer cannot raise a settlement agreement concluded with the victim of the wrongdoing against the co-perpetrator of the damage.

 In this case, the damage was caused by two wrongdoers.
 The insurer of the first wrongdoer concluded a settlement with the victim and compensated her.
 Then, the insurer of the first wrongdoer sought to reclaim half of the settlement sum from the second wrongdoer.
 However, the Court of Cassation found that the second wrongdoer was not bound by the settlement agreement concluded by the first wrongdoer.
 The fact that the second wrongdoer was aware of the settlement did not mean that it could be enforced against him.